cubiclesoft/php-app-server/README.md

 The variables available to normal PHP scripts are also available to extensions via the global `$baseenv` variable (e.g. `$baseenv["DOCUMENT_ROOT_USER"]` and `$baseenv["PAS_USER_FILES"]`).
 Please do not alter the `$baseenv` values as that will negatively affect the rest of the application.

-Always use the `ProcessHelper::StartProcess()` static function when starting external, long-running processes.
+Always use the `ProcessHelper::StartProcess()` static function when starting external, long-running processes inside an extension.
+The [ProcessHelper](https://github.com/cubiclesoft/php-misc/blob/master/docs/process_helper.md) class is designed to start non-blocking processes in the background across all platforms.

 Pre-Installer Tasks
 -------------------